Diabetes is not just destiny

 Ms. Baumgartner, diabetes also has a genetic component.
 Can people with a genetic predisposition prevent the onset of the disease through an appropriate lifestyle?

 Even in the case of type 2 diabetes sufferers with a genetic predisposition, there are always ways of significantly influencing the severity of the blood sugar disorder by changing their eating or exercise behavior.
-This could mean, for example, that a weight reduction of ten percent of body weight enables a reduction in antidiabetic drugs (dosage of insulin or number of blood sugar-lowering drugs).
+This might mean, for example, that a weight reduction of ten percent of body weight enables a reduction in antidiabetic drugs (dosage of insulin or number of blood sugar-lowering drugs).
 The number of medications or the insulin dosage can also be positively influenced by reducing the amount of carbohydrates per meal or by not having regular snacks or drinks rich in carbohydrates.
 Last but not least, exercise improves metabolic processes and blood sugar control.
 Regular exercise significantly reduces insulin requirements.
 In working diabetics on insulin therapy, for example, significantly more insulin is needed on days with office work than on days with physical activity.
-Depending on the intensity, gardening, housework or a regular 30-minute walk after a meal has the same effect.
+Depending on the intensity, gardening, housework or a regular 30-minute walk following a meal has the same effect.

 How often should people who are prone to diabetes check their blood sugar levels?